GEN-Soddon/MMTUTwithPahimar/README.md

         -I am just a few videos away from being able to create my own mod.
 Will start creating textures this week.

 Episode 8 Complete, Add stone Dust.
 Need to update to better image before righting live mod.

+Episode 9 Complete, Add Stone Oak Log with side and top textures.

+        -Need to clean up code.
+Must be a better way to handle overrides.

+        -Maybe change out block to blockLog so logs can be rotated.

+        -Increase the resistance to an explosion breaking it.